liferay/liferay-docs/develop/tutorials/articles/113-message-bus/03-asynchronous-messaging-callbacks.markdown

 everything else on hold while waiting for responses from each setup task.
 Asynchronous messaging with call-backs is an ideal solution.
-In this example, the messages sent by the Tasks portlet to the Setup and Inventory portlets are sent in serial instead of in parallel.
+In this example, the messages sent by the Tasks portlet to the Setup and Inventory portlets are sent in series instead of in parallel.
 Now it's time to hop on the Message Bus!

 ![Figure 1: Asynchronous messaging with *serial* dispatching](../../images/msg-bus-async-serial-msg.png)